Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Follow the Drinking Gourd | Black History Month

-There is some controversy about this book and song.
-Dr. Prince Brown, the Director of the Northern Kentucky University Institute for Freedom Studies offers some interesting insights in this succinct afterword, Follow the Drinking Gourd: A Cultural History, “Is This Song ‘Authentic’”?
+However, both the book and the song have sparked some debate.
+Dr. Prince Brown, Director of the Northern Kentucky University Institute for Freedom Studies, offers insights in this brief afterword, Follow the Drinking Gourd: A Cultural History, “Is This Song ‘Authentic’?”

 Follow the Drinking Gourd Storybook, by Bernardine Connelly